 This research tested this idea, to see if the would-be ratings of an analyst could be accurately computed.
 If so, it would suggest that analysts would no longer be needed to rate job descriptors, as we could simply calculate what their ratings would be.
 Who needs more humans when you have stats to compute their thoughts?
 The authors tested multiple statistical methods, all combinations of work descriptors, and substituted calculated ratings in both directions (incumbent for analyst and vice versa).
 Overall, they found that it was not possible to accurately substitute one group’s rating for another, nor accurately calculate the would-be ratings of analysts.
 We need both analyst and incumbent viewpoints for the most accurate O*NET database.

-In reading this article, it sounded very much like the same debates over using 360° feedback tools for development.
+This article sounds very much like the same debates over using 360° feedback tools for development.
 People have different perspectives for a variety of reasons.
 These perspectives have been found, for the most part, to be unique enough (from a statistical perspective) that we should pay attention to the different viewpoints.
 By doing this, we are able to see a more complete, holistic view of a person in order to provide every angle of unique developmental feedback possible.
 O*NET descriptor ratings appear to follow suit; we want to tell the best, most accurate story possible, and the moral of the story is that one storyteller simply cannot accomplish this alone.